MrAngalo/rabbit-hole-3/README.md

 python3 manage.py createsuperuser
 ```

-Note that you must have run the installation before creating a superuser
+Note that you must have run the installation before creating a superuser.